By Editorial Staff, Writing Resources Center

 Don't get rejected on the very face of it.
 Before moving ahead to write and sending your chapter abstract, make sure that you have thoroughly understood the book's coverage & scope.
 By book's coverage & scope, we mean, what are topics and issues on which a chapter can be written.
 Make yourself specific about the subject domain of the book.
 An edited book, by its definition, uses to be a compilation of works on a very specific domain.
 Getting yourself clear about the scope of the book will help you write an abstract capable of getting noticed by the book's editors.

-If you are a PhD and has experience in reviewing and editing academic materials, feel free to join our Panel of Reviewers & Editors.
-Apply here
+If you are a PhD and experienced in reviewing and editing academic materials, you can publish an edited volume (book) with us.

 Once, you have got the specifics of the subject domain of the book, you can now go ahead writing your abstract.
 While writing the abstract to be specific and propose a work that is specific to the book's scope.
 Try to choose a specific topic from within the scope of the book instead of a general one.
 The book's editors prefer special content over general.
 Being specific will help you avoid editorial rejection causing you loss of time and effort.